cheery/lever/README.md

 `prelude/intro.lc` has the steps the runtime takes to prepare for compiling and running proper programs.

+ TODO: Object system needs to be populated.

+ TODO: Strings need the remaining methods (attributes)

  TODO: Iterators/For loops are rising in priority.

  TODO: Type inference/interpretation rising up in sync.